-It’s safe to say Cornwall is world famous for its beaches, but Scotland?
-Compared to their south west rivals, Scotland’s beaches definitely fall more into the under the radar category.
-Here at Snaptrip, we already consider ourselves connoisseurs of the stunning seaside destinations that exist north of the border, so we decided it’s time to launch our official investigation: which of these two parts of the UK definitively has “the best beaches”?
-Let’s find out!
+It’s safe to say Cornwall is world-famous for its beaches, but Scotland?
+Compared to their South West rivals, Scotland’s beaches definitely fall more into the under-the-radar category.
+Here at Snaptrip, we already consider ourselves connoisseurs of the stunning seaside destinations that exist north of the border, so we decided it’s time to launch our official investigation: Why Scotland’s beaches are better than Cornwall’s beaches.

-We started by looking at the stone cold facts about both areas.
-Cornwall boasts over 250 miles of coastline including over 300 beaches, while Scotland has a estimated 8,197 miles of coastline and so many beaches we can’t even find a definitive number!
+We started by looking at the stone-cold facts about both areas.
+Cornwall boasts over 250 miles of coastline, including over 300 beaches, while Scotland has an estimated 8,197 miles of coastline, and so many beaches we can’t even find a definitive number!
 Considering Scotland’s coastline is over 3000% longer than Cornwall’s, it is safe to guess Scotland also has more beaches.
 Now, before anyone complains that Scotland is a country and Cornwall is a county, we’ve taken this into consideration, but it still doesn’t stop most people assuming that Cornwall is the obvious beach destination of the two.

-Quantity and cleanliness of beaches ticked off, we wanted to understand which beaches would have the most comfortable climate.
+With quantity and cleanliness of beaches proving why Scotland’s beaches are better than Cornwall’s beaches, we wanted to understand which beaches would have the most comfortable climate.
 We fired up Wolfram Alpha (the computational knowledge engine) and set to work with our queries.
 Amusingly, the current temperature in Scotland is actually a degree higher than in Cornwall, but that wouldn’t be fair – everywhere is allowed an off day every so often.
-Looking back over the average weekly mean temperatures for the last five years shows us that (unsurprisingly) Cornwall consistently has the better weather.
+Looking back over the average weekly mean temperatures for the last five years shows us that (unsurprisingly) Cornwall consistently has better weather.

-You can present as many statistics and measurements as you want but we decided to put the power in the people’s hand, which is why we asked the general public, “Which of these beaches do you prefer?”.
-We pitted pretty pictures of of Scottish and Cornish beaches against in a survey taken by 100 UK residents.
+You can present as many statistics and measurements as you want but we decided to put the power in the people’s hand, which is why we asked the general public “which of these beaches do you prefer?”.
+We pitted against pretty pictures of Scottish and Cornish beaches in a survey taken by 100 UK residents.
 The result?
 An impressive 82% of respondents went for the Scottish beach over its Cornish opponent.
-There was some variation between the genders, with 80% of female respondents voting for Scotland vs 84% of male respondents.
-Looking at age also reveals some interesting preferences: with 94% voting for Scotland the 18-24 year olds certainly made their favourite clear.
-Amongst 55+ respondents Cornwall fared a lot better, picking up 36% of the vote.
+There was some variation between the genders, with 80% of female respondents voting for Scotland vs. 84% of male respondents.
+Looking at age also reveals some interesting preferences.
+With 94% voting for Scotland, the 18-24 year-olds certainly made their favourite clear.
+Amongst the 55+ year olds, Cornwall fared a lot better, picking up 36% of the vote.

 So, after looking at lengths of coastline, numbers of awards won, average temperatures, and conducting our own survey there can only be one winner!